kglw-dot-net/phase1/releases/butterfly-3001/index.md

 The result is more DJ friendly and perhaps not intended to be listened to all in sequence.
 At nearly two hours in length each original song is re-interpreted at least once (With five different remixes of Blue Morpho), and bound to contain something for everyone.

+# Song Credits
+**Butterfly 3001 - ℗ & © 2022 KGLW - Used by permission.**

+Butterfly 3000 was originally recorded by King Gizzard And The Lizard Wizard.
+> Special thanks to Michelle Cable, without whom this record would not be possible.

+* Mastered by Joseph Carra
+* Design and Layout by Jason Galen

-What to listen to next:
+# What to listen to next:

 *   [If you want more electronic KGLW material](../made-in-timeland)